njoyard/ist/README.markdown

 `ist!path/to/template` or `text!path/to/template.ist`.
 One of these modules must resolve to either a template string or a compiled IST template.

-## Defining custom directive helpers
+## Single node creation

+IST also has a shortcut "single node" creation interface that support the same syntax as full template files.
+You can call it as follows:

+	var myDiv = ist.createNode("div.class#id[prop=Value]");

+It also supports rendering with context:

+	var myDiv = ist.createNode("div[class={{ cls }}]", { cls: 'myclass' });

+Actually `createNode` is able to create several nodes at once using a CSS-like angle-bracket syntax:

+	var myParentDiv = ist.createNode(
+		'div.parent > div.child > "{{ text }}"',
+		{ text: "Text node content" }
+	);

+And you can even use directives:

+	var myParentDiv = ist.createNode(
+		'div.parent > @each children > "{{ name }}"',
+		{ children: [ { name: 'alice' }, { name: 'bob' } ] }
+	);

+Please note however that `createNode` has a quite naive angle-bracket parser, and as such does not support angle brackets anywhere else than between nodes.
+Therefore you should only use it for trivial node tree creation.

+Finally, you can create nodes in an alternate document by passing it as a third
+argument:

+	var popupDiv = ist.createNode('div.inPopup', {}, popup.document);

+## Custom directives

 Directives are used to control node generation with the help of context properties.
-They allow to define custom iterators and handlers to operate on a narrowed down rendering context.
+They allow defining custom iterators and handlers to operate on a narrowed down rendering context.
 If you're used to [handlebars blocks][2], you'll find out that IST directives work in a very similar way.
+All built-in control structures are implemented this way.

-#### Defining directive helpers
+### Registering directive helpers

-The syntax of directives is as follows:
+The syntax of directives in templates files is as follows:

 	@directiveName path.to.context.property
 		div.subtree